 There are two approaches to reduce your debt service payments, which will significantly impact your DTI.
 You can either cut the small payments you make on various debts, or you could chop the largest item.

 If you are currently renting, you could consider moving to a cheaper place.
 While this may sound extreme, cutting your rent payments will probably have a sizable impact on your DTI.

 #2 – Increase the length of your credit.

-The longer the credit term of your loans, the lower the minimum payment will be.
+Unlike quick cash loans, the longer the credit term of your loans, the lower the minimum payment will be.
 If you successfully renegotiate the terms of your existing credit accounts to extend the credit terms by a few months, this could reduce your monthly debt service, which as a result will increase your DTI.